 The 10 MHz reference is also modulated in order to counteract the corrective effects of the synthesizer loop circuitry.
 For example, if only the VCO were modulated, the synthesizer would try to compensate for the frequency "error," caused by the modulation.
 This effectively reduces the amount of modulation available.
-Modulating the reference and the VCO simultaneously deceives the loop into not compensating for the modulation, because when the reference frequency goes high, the VCO frequency goes high, and vice-versa.
+Modulating the reference and the VCO simultaneously deceives the loop into not compensating for the modulation, because when the reference frequency goes high, and vice-versa.